honmanyau/study-notes/JavaScript.md

 The behaviour where a variable or function declared is is accessible inside the entire enclosing scope.
 Variables declared with a `variable` statement using the `var` keyword and functions declaration using the `function` keyword are hoisted.

+### Polyfilling

+The act of replicating new features in the language using code that is compatible with older browsers.
+Notable example: https://github.com/es-shims/es6-shim.

+### Transpiling

+The act of converting code writing with a newer syntax into code that is compatible with older browsers that do not support the newer syntax.
+Notable example: https://babeljs.io.

 ### Truthy

 Anything that is not [falsey](#falsy).